 After we ate we kept walking a little deeper into the park.
 There was a really nice fountain and a lot of street performers.
 We came upon a lake with people rowing boats.
 That looked like fun.
 There were a ton of people out walking around and enjoying the day.
 We walked a little bit more, before we went back to catch the hop on hop off bus.

 I wanted to see a few more things, but it was getting late and the bus was going to stop running soon.
-Also a lot of places were going to be closing up shortly after.
 The traffic down Gran Via didn’t help the situation either.
-It was nice to get a little smattering of Madrid though.
+Also, a lot of places were going to be closing up shortly after, although that is when the nightlife starts.
+This sort of thing wasn’t for us, but we heard plenty about the bars, clubs and women you can find on the madrid escortdirectory.com, which all contribute to it being brilliant for a night out.
+Despite having to call it quits early, it was nice to get a little smattering of Madrid still.
 We did some souvenir shopping before going back to our apartment to relax a bit.

 Doing some research and talking to our hosts I found out that the oldest restaurant in the world is located in Madrid.
 We really wanted to check it out, but reservations are highly recommended.
 If I get back to Madrid, I will definitely have to try to check it out.